 Take it from me; all you need is a bog-standard, basic mortgage protection policy (also known as a reducing term life insurance policy).
 And if you can get a better policy away from your bank, by all means, do so.

 We all believe we’ll live to a ripe old age.

-So by the time we’re called to the pearly gates, our mortgage balance will be tiny, the life insurance policy will pay out, clear that tiny mortgage and leave a substantial lump sum to take care of your family.
+So by the time we’re called to the pearly gates, our mortgage balance will be tiny, the life insurance policy will clear that tiny mortgage and leave a substantial lump sum to take care of our family.

 Does this sound familiar?